-JTAG ID Code value is 0x05B0_803F.
+JTAG ID Code value is 0x05B2_503F.

-13. AT91SAM Boot Program
+13. AT91SAM9G10 Boot Program

-The Boot Program integrates different programs permitting download and/or upload into the different memories of the product.
+The Boot Program integrates different programs that manage download and/or upload into the different memories of the product.

-First, it initializes the Debug Unit serial port (DBGU) and the USB Device Port.
+First, it initializes the Debug Unit serial port (DBGU) and the USB High Speed Device Port.

-Then the DataFlash[®] Boot program is executed.
-It looks for a sequence of eight valid ARM exception vectors in a DataFlash connected to the SPI.
+The Boot program tries to detect SPI flash memories.
+The Serial flash Boot program and Data-Flash® Boot program are executed.
+It looks for a sequence of seven valid ARM exception vectors in a Serial Flash or DataFlash connected to the SPI.
 All these vectors must be B-branch or LDR load register instructions except for the sixth vector.
 This vector is used to store the size of the image to download.